usdot-its-jpo-data-portal/sandbox/README.md

 ## Accessing the Data

 There are various ways to access the full datasets on ITS Data Sandbox: interactively through the [web interface](#web-interface) of each sandbox, or programmatically using the [Amazon Command Line Interface (CLI)](#aws-cli) or our [Sandbox Exporter](#sandbox-exporter) Python package.
+At this time, the Sandbox Exporter Python package can only be used to query data from WYDOT and THEA.

 ### Web Interface
 One Web Interface is available for each data sandbox and allows users to browse through the sandbox's folder structure and click to download individual batched data files.
 The web interface for each data sandbox are available at `http://{bucket-name}.s3.amazonaws.com/index.html`.
 For your convenience, we have linked them here: